ecmdeveloper/eds-servlet/README.md

 See the complete class for this example [here](https://github.com/ecmdeveloper/eds-servlet/blob/master/eds-servlet-example/src/main/java/com/ecmdeveloper/eds/example/servlet/EDSExampleServlet.java)

-## A simple Content Navigator examples
+## A simple Content Navigator example

 The *IBM Content Navigator* EDS is a little bit more involved.
 In this case you have to provide an implementation for the `getObjectTypeNames()` method of the `AbstractEDSServlet` class.